mvolkmann/blog/src/prolog.md

 press the return key.
 SWI-Prolog also supports pressing the c or a keys to do this.

-After the last match is found, a prompt for the next question will appear.
+After the last match is found, a prompt for the next query will appear.

 Variables can be used for any argument of a predicate.
 The unification process will find each set of variable values